 To prevent overexercising all you need to do is listen to your body.

 While exercising will be taxing on the body it shouldn’t put you in a state of extreme fatigue.

 If you feel that you are overall LESS energized after working out or exercising then the intensity of your workout should be adjusted.

 There will be many women reading this with thyroid issues who will be capable of jumping into high-intensity exercise routines such as spin classes or HIIT routines.

 But on the flip side, there will also be many other women who will barely be able to tolerate something as gentle as yoga or Pilates.

-The best thing you can do is listen to your body with a goal to provide a stimulus and minor strain on your body without overdoing it.
+The best thing you can do is listen to your body with the goal to provide a stimulus and minor strain on your body without overdoing it.

 The Bottom Line?

 As a thyroid patient, you should figure out a way to add regular and consistent exercise to your routine.